dacut/s3-proxy/docs/feature-guide/key-rewrite.md

 - The index document feature is called **after** the key rewrite feature.
 So the source key won't contains any `indexDocument` inside.
 - The `redirectWithTrailingSlashForNotFoundFile` feature is also called **after** the key rewrite feature.
 - For PUT and DELETE actions, the entire key is provided before calling the key rewrite feature.
 This means that the file name is included in the source key.
 This is done on purpose because DELETE and PUT actions are done on files, so it should be included in source key before calling the key rewrite feature.
+- Sometimes, simple Regexp aren't enough.
+There is a possibility to use Golang templates for target templates and have access to data of incoming requests.

 ## For which situations ?